 Saturday, August 21, 2021

 Yet again, I start a new project.
 I’m completely pantsing this one.
 Highly unusual for me.
-It’s set in 1982-3 with a female teen main character, and in my hometown in CT.
+It’s set in 1982-3 [edit: I changed the timeframe to start in summer of 81 to match up with certain world news events -11.23.2021] with a female teen main character, and in my hometown in CT.
 I want to explore the ideas of sexism and racism and privilege that is more recognized now, that I felt then, but felt like I was screaming into a void of privileged environment where I grew up.
 I questioned a lot, and was told it wasn’t to be questioned, just the way things were, as if it was the natural order, but everywhere I turned, so much was unfair to so many.

 So now I’m working it out in a novel.
 I write it in short stints.
 That’s about all I can handle these days.
 My brain is slowly coming back, but everything is exhausting, from my usual health issues, cancer recovery, family stuff, to world stuff.
 But I am writing.
 And I like where it’s going.
 Maybe I’ll actually see this one through.
 Oh!
 I started painting again after thirty five years.
 It really helps me to open creative pathways in my brain.